-Provides OB/GYN care (including group prenatal care), with the option for moms to deliver in a hospital or birthing center; primary care; and pediatric care.
-Breastfeeding Peer Counselors are available to all women receiving pediatric care at the Birth Center for up to a year post-partum.
+Provides well woman and prenatal care (including group prenatal care), with the option for moms to deliver in a hospital or birthing center; primary care services for children and adults (men and women).
+Breastfeeding peer counselors are available to all women receiving pediatric care at the birth center for up to a year postpartum.